PSYCHOTROPICS

 - Drug rehabilitation attempts to reduce addiction, through a combination of psychotherapy, support groups, and other psychoactive substances.

 - Certain psychoactive drugs may be so unpleasant that the person will never use the substance again.
-This is especially true of certain deliriants (e.g. Jimson weed), powerful dissociatives (e.g. Salvia divinorum), and classic psychedelics (e.g. LSD, psilocybin), in the form of a "bad trip".
+This is especially true of certain deliriants (e.g. Jimson weed), powerful dissociative , and classic psychedelics (e.g. LSD, psilocybin), in the form of a "bad trip".

 - SSRIs have demonstrated efficacy in depression, generalized anxiety disorder, panic disorder, social anxiety disorder, posttraumatic stress disorder, obsessive-compulsive disorder (OCD), premenstrual dysphoric disorder, migraine (prophylaxis), and other conditions